ReNothingg/DigitMind/README.md

 ## Author

-Created by [Your Name].
+Created by ReNothing.
 Contributions and feedback welcome!

----

-## License

-MIT License